-Denote by a conditional distribution from which we are able to extract samples of IID draws (, and the argument of the target distribution all have the same dimension).
+Denote by a conditional distribution from which we are able to extract computer-generated samples (e.g., a multivariate normal distribution with mean ).

 The M-H algorithm starts from any value belonging to the support of the target distribution and generates the subsequent values as follows:

-generate a proposal from the proposal distribution ;
+generate a proposal from the distribution ;

 compute the acceptance probability